 “Wells in our area have TDS [total dissolved solids] of 300 ppm up to over 1,200 ppm while our rainwater system runs 4 to 5 ppm TDS .
 Lot of wells in our area have iron and sulphur, which result in an odor .
 Some area wells also have a high concentration of fluoride.
 That’s why we wouldn’t trade our rainwater for anything else.” – John K.

 Rainwater for Emergency Preparedness

 While boiling and chlorination can purify water, emergency preparedness experts recommend having more than one treatment method available.
 In an emergency, any one method may not be realistic.
 For example, you may not be able to operate your stove in a power out.
-In an earthquake, gas lines may break.
-So might bleach bottles!
+In an earthquake, gas lines may break, and so might bleach bottles.
 When the initial quality of water is unknown, it is safest to use two treatment methods anyway, to take care of a wider variety of pathogens that may be present in the water.

 And how will I know if my water is safe to drink?
 Test it!